Umang077/Seaport_Data_Integration_ETL/README.md

 1. Connect to Azure Blob Storage
 2. List all available files in the container
 3. Download the relevant Excel file (for this I have considered the exact name of the file seaport_data_extract.xlsx)
+4. For random file name pass ".xlsx" as the string in place of the mentioned xlsx file or you can replace it with the below code.
+*(if (blob.name.endsWith(".xlsx")) {
+        fileName = blob.name;})*
-4. Parse the spreadsheet data into rows
+5. Parse the spreadsheet data into rows
-5. Validate each row against the defined rules
+6. Validate each row against the defined rules
-6. Remove any duplicate entries
+7. Remove any duplicate entries
-7. Insert the clean, validated data into PostgreSQL
+8. Insert the clean, validated data into PostgreSQL

 ---